microsoft/code-with-engineering-playbook/automated-testing/container-testing/azdo-container-dev-test-release.md

 # Building Containers with Azure DevOps using DevTest Pattern

-In this documents, we highlight the learnings from the teams last project regarding how to apply the DevTest pattern to container development in Azure DevOps through pipelines.
+In this documents, we highlight learnings from applying the DevTest pattern to container development in Azure DevOps through pipelines.

 The pattern enabled as to build container for development, testing and releasing the container for further reuse (production ready).